Introduction

 # return the information in scipy coo_matrix form, which can be directly fed in:

-python_coo = coo_matrix(system.sparse_matrix_superoperator_coo())
+python_coo = coo_matrix(operator.sparse_matrix_superoperator_coo())

 print(python_coo.todense())